rarecasescenario/ConsultantTaxes/Readme.md

 Tutrial to learn how to use Visual Studio Code with Github

 1. Setup with VSCode
-2. Create a branch with different user using eclipse

 git config --global user.name "Rare, Case Scenario" git config --global user.email "rare.case.scenario@gmail.com"